olanrewaju443/Dalish_Restaurant_Chatbot/README.md

 ---

-The Restaurant Chat-botis not intended for production use yet.
+The Restaurant Chat-bot is not intended for production use yet.
 Use at your own risk.